-In (2), the algorithm constructs "am" and then uses that in "sam" and "iam".
-It then constructs "samiam" from that pair, and adds letters "t", "h", "a", "t", to make "thatsamiam".
-These are then used in the final pathway where "samiam" and "thatsamiam" are repeated two and three times respectively.
+In (2), the pathway constructs 'am' and then uses that in 'sam' and 'iam'.
+It then constructs 'samiam' from that pair, and adds letters 't', 'h', 'a', 't', to make 'thatsamiam'.
+These are then used in the final pathway where 'samiam' and 'thatsamiam' are repeated two and three times, respectively.
+The pair 'do' is also constructed and used twice in the final pathway.

-The algorithm in (4) constructs the phrase "redrum" from individual letters, and then duplicates that to make "redrumredrum", further duplicating that to make "redrumredrumredrumredrumredrumredrumredrumredrumredrum ", then "redrumredrumredrumredrum drum ", Finally, "redrumredrum" is added to give the result.
+The pathway in (4) constructs the phrase 'redrum' from individual letters and then duplicates that to make 'redrumredrum', further duplicating that to make 'redrumredrumredrumredrum' and then 'redrumredrumredrumredrumredrumredrumredrum'.
+Finally, 'redrumredrum' is added to give the result.